Battle of Sufetula (647): Background

 In 646, the exarch Gregory the Patrician launched a rebellion against Emperor Constans II.
 The obvious reason was the latter's support for Monothelitism, but it undoubtedly was also a reaction to the Muslim conquest of Egypt, and the threat it presented to Byzantine Africa.
 The revolt seems to have found broad support among the populace as well, not only among the Romanized Africans, but also among the Berbers of the provincial hinterland.

 Battle

 In 647, Umar's successor Uthman ordered Abdallah ibn Sa'ad to invade the Exarchate with 20,000 men.
 The Muslims invaded western Tripolitania and advanced up to the northern boundary of the Byzantine province of Byzacena.
-Gregory confronted the Arabs on their return at Sufetula, but was defeated and killed.
+Gregory confronted the Arabs on their return at Sufetula, but during the battle he was assassinated by Abdallah ibn Zubayr and his army was subsequently defeated.
+Records from al-Bidayah wal Nihayah state that Abdullah's troops were completely surrounded by Gregory's army.
+However, Abdullah ibn Zubayr spotted Gregory in his chariot and asked Abdullah ibn Sa'ad to lead a small detachment to intercept him.
+The interception was successful, and Gregory was slain by Zubayr's ambush party.
+Consequently, the morale of Byzantine army started crumbling and soon they were routed.

 Agapius of Hierapolis and some Syriac sources claim that he survived the defeat and fled to Constantinople, where he was reconciled with Constans, but most modern scholars accept the Arab chroniclers' account of his death in battle.
 The Arab accounts also claim that the Muslims captured Gregory's daughter, who had fought at her father's side.
 She was carried back to Egypt as captive, but she threw herself from the camel while on the march and died.